Calumniated Wife: Distribution

 Scholar Jack Haney stated that the tale type is "widely distributed throughout Europe".
 Likewise, researcher Theo Meder also stated that the tale can be found in the Middle East, in Africa, in India and in the Far East.

 According to Barbara Hillers, tale type 706 also appears in Ireland and Scotland: "over a hundred [variants]" are reported in the Irish Catalogue (among them, 46 from Kerry and 23 from Galway), whereas nine are reported from Scotland (as per an unpublished Catalogue of Scottish Folktales).

 The tale type is also present in "the Russian tale corpus", with the name "Безручка" ("[The Girl] Without Hands").
 A preliminary analysis by scholar Jack Haney points to 44 variants in Russia.
 A further analysis by Russian scholarship shows 50 variants, some contaminated with tale type 707.

 Researcher Hélène Bernier, in her 1971 book about the tale type, listed 48 variants in France, 30 in Canada (18 in Québec and 12 in the Provinces Maritimes), and 5 in the United States.
 She concluded that the Franco-Canadian versions were derived from oral versions of Brittany.

 Folklorist Jonas Balys reported 33 Lithuanian variants in his 1936 publication, under the title Moteris nukirstomis rankomis.

-Romanian folklorist Corneliu Barbulescu tabulated 21 Romanian variants (9 from Transylvania, 5 from Western Moldavia, and 7 from Wallachia), and 4 Macedo-Romanian variants.
+Romanian folklorist Corneliu Barbulescu tabulated 21 Romanian variants (9 from Transylvania, 5 from Western Moldavia, and 7 from Wallachia), and 4 Macedo-Romanian (Aromanian or Megleno-Romanian) variants.

-Japanese scholar Kunio Yanagita listed some variants of The Girl Without Hands (手なし娘; Tenashi musume) found in Japan.
-Scholar Seki Keigo reported 33 variants in Japan, and suggested a recent importation of the type into his country, since he found no ancient literary version.
+Japanese scholar Kunio Yanagita listed some variants of The Girl Without Hands (手なし娘; Tenashi musume) found in Japan, which Seki Keigo amount to 33 variants.
+According to Yanagita and Seki, the story is among some tales that are speculated to have been imported into Japan: Yanagita remarked that "everything" of the Japanese variant "[can be] found in foreign lands", and Seki suggested a recent entry of the type into the country, since he found no ancient literary version.